apache/flink-connector-prometheus/docs/content/docs/connectors/datastream/prometheus.md

 PrometheusSink sink = PrometheusSink.builder()
         .setPrometheusRemoteWriteUrl(prometheusRemoteWriteUrl)
         .setRequestSigner(new AmazonManagedPrometheusWriteRequestSigner(prometheusRemoteWriteUrl, prometheusRegion)) // Optional
-        .setErrorHandlingBehaviourConfiguration( // Optional
-                SinkWriterErrorHandlingBehaviorConfiguration.builder()
-                        .onPrometheusNonRetriableError(OnErrorBehavior.DISCARD_AND_CONTINUE)
-                        .onMaxRetryExceeded(OnErrorBehavior.FAIL)
-                        .onHttpClientIOFail(OnErrorBehavior.FAIL)
-                        .build())
         .build();
 ```
 The only **required** configuration `prometheusRemoteWriteUrl`.
 All other configurations are optional.

-You probably want to customize the [error handling](#error-handling) behavior.
-Refer to [Design Considerations](#design-considerations) to understand the implication of error handling behavior on
-guarantees and availability.

-If your sink has parallelism > 1 you also need to ensure the stream is keyed to ensure all samples of the same time-series
+If your sink has parallelism > 1 you need to ensure the stream is keyed to ensure all samples of the same time-series
 are in the same partition.
 See [Sink parallelism and keyed streams](#sink-parallelism-and-keyed-streams) for details.

 ### PrometheusTimeSeries input data objects